AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 ```

 - **app/imgprovider.c/h** - Implementation of vdo parts, written in C.
-- **app/utility-functions.c/h** - Contains all the necessary helper functions written in C that are used while building the ACAP application.
 - **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
 - **app/Makefile** - Makefile containing the build and link instructions for building the ACAP application.
   <!-- textlint-disable -->